downshift-js/downshift/src/hooks/MIGRATION_V8.md

 }
 ```

-If you want to keep the v7 behaviour and open the menu on focus, keep the
+If you want to return to the v7 behaviour and open the menu on focus, keep the
 reducer above so you remove the toggle behaviour, and call the _openMenu_
-imperative method in a _onFocus_ function passed to _getInputProps_:
+imperative function, returned by useCombobox, in a _onFocus_ handler passed to
+_getInputProps_:

 ```js
 <input